Jaaz7/expense-tracker/README.md

 - **The site was deployed to GitHub pages.
 The steps to deploy are as follows:**<br><br>
   - In the Github repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Main Branch
-  - Once the main branch has been selected, the page provided the link to the completed website.
+  - Once the Main Branch has been selected, the page provided the link to the completed website.
   - The live link can be found here - https://jaaz7.github.io/expense-tracker/

 ## Credits
 - I used some ideas from [this](https://www.youtube.com/watch?v=vkqZC_rEkVA) tutorial for adding/deleting the rows.
-- Most of the javascript ideas / bug fixing were tackled by revewing the 'Love-Maths' project's code.
+- Most of the javascript ideas / bug fixing were tackled by reviewing the 'Love-Maths' project's code.
 - Special thanks to my colleagues for all the help provided in slack.
 - Special thanks to the tutors at Code Institute for all the help provided.
 - Special thanks to my mentor for helping me grow with this project.